gopar/gopar.github.io/_posts/2020-03-29-how-i-stay-productive.md

 - **Listening/Watching in 2X Speed**

-    This isn't really a tool but something that never occured to me.
+    This isn't really a tool but something that never occurred to me.

     If you simple speed up a video/audio 2X, you'll be able to consume the content faster and not loose any information while doing so.
     It takes a bit of practice to listen/watch things in 2X but once you're there you can pretty much take on information much faster/quicker.